-Jennifer Dorn ’18, a double major in English and liberal arts honors graduate, was awarded a Fulbright teaching assistantship in the Czech Republic for the 2018-19 academic year.
+Jennifer Dorn ’18, a double major in English and theatre arts, was awarded a Fulbright teaching assistantship in the Czech Republic for the 2018-19 academic year.
 Dorn, a native of Dallas, Texas and the winner of the 2018 theater criticism award from the Kennedy Center American College Theater Festival in Washington, D.C, will teach English at a secondary school in Zábřeh, in the eastern part of the CR.
 “The Czech Republic has a rich history in the arts,” Jenn recently noted.
 “Václav Havel, the first president, was a playwright, and artists led the drive for reform in the Communist era.
 The arts are respected in Czech culture.”

 Susan Malone ’13, who graduated with a B.A. in Psychology, is also a recipient of a 2018-19 Fulbright fellowship in the Czech Republic.
 Between graduating from PC and applying for the Fulbright award, Susan spent three years teaching middle school at Pahin Sinte Owayawa, also known as the Porcupine School, a K-8 school for 200 students on the Pine Ridge Indian Reservation in South Dakota.
 She completed her first two years there as part of the Teach for America program, then returned for another two years.
 Through fundraising, she was able to bring two of her eighth grade students to Germany and the Netherlands on an international study trip about the Holocaust.